-The Reference Model Chapter 3 focuses on cloud infrastructure abstractions.
+Chapter 3 focuses on cloud infrastructure abstractions.
 While these are generic abstractions they and the associated capabilities of the cloud infrastructure are specified for data centres, central office and colocation centres.
 The environmental conditions, facility and other constraints, and the variability of deployments on the edge are significantly different and, thus, require separate consideration.

-It is unrealistic to expect that a private cloud can cost effectively meet the need of all loads, including peak loads and disaster recovery.
-It is for that reason that enterprises will implement a hybrid cloud.
-In a hybrid cloud deployment, at least two or more distinct cloud infrastructures are inter-connected together.
+It is unrealistic to expect that a private cloud can cost effectively meet the needs of all workloads when the private cloud must also meet the needs for peak loads and disaster recovery.
+For this reason alone, enterprises will need to implement a hybrid cloud.
+In a hybrid cloud deployment, at least two or more distinct cloud infrastructures are interconnected.
 In a multi-cloud the distinct cloud infrastructures of the hybrid cloud may be implemented using one or more technologies.
 The hybrid multi-cloud infrastructure has differences requiring different abstractions.
 These hybrid multi-clouds can be considered to be federated.

-In the Reference Model Chapter 3, the cloud infrastructure is defined.
+In Chapter 3, the cloud infrastructure is defined.
 The tenants are required to provide certain needed services (such as Load Balancer (LB), messaging).
 Thus, the VNF/CNFs incorporate different versions of the same services with the resultant issues related to an explosion of services, their integration and management complexities.
-To mitigate these issues, the Reference Model must specify the common services that every Telco cloud must support and thereby require workload developers to utilise these prespecified services.
+To mitigate these issues, the Reference Model must specify the common services that every Telco cloud must support and thereby require workload developers to utilise these pre-specified services.

-A generic Telco cloud is a hybrid multi-cloud or a Federated cloud that has deployments in large data centres, central offices or colocation facilities, and the edge.
+A generic Telco cloud is a hybrid multi-cloud or a federated cloud that has deployments in large data centres, central offices or colocation facilities, and the edge sites.
 This chapter discusses the characteristics of Telco Edge and hybrid multi-cloud.